 The Fund uses data for the following purposes:

-- Sourcing of the investee companies
+- Sourcing of investee companies

-- Monitoring the sustainability risks
+- Monitoring sustainability risks

-- Reporting the KPIs indicators
+- Reporting on the SDG KPIs

 Data used and processed by the Fund are as follows: